-The Secondary Postgraduate Certificate in Education is a one academic year (36 week) course that trains graduates to be secondary school teachers of Art and Design.
+The Secondary Postgraduate Certificate in Education (PGCE) is a one academic year (36- week) course that trains graduates to become secondary school Art and Design teachers.

 Watch: The learning and teaching experience

 The PGCE programmes are part of the Department of Education and Childhood, within the Initial Teacher Education cluster.

 The University of the West of England is committed to training the best teachers for the future, able to provide first-class educational experiences and make a significant difference to the life chances of all children.
 We will train you to do so in partnership with schools and settings across the region.
 All children deserve to learn well, with enthusiastic subject specialist teachers.